 38. Extended Plank

-The extended plank is an advanced version of the basic plank, and it requires you to keep your body in perfect alignment while holding yourself in an extended position.
-This exercise will help strengthen your core muscles, as well as help improve balance and coordination.
+The extended plank is an advanced version of the basic plank.
+It requires perfect alignment while holding yourself in an extended position.
+This exercise will help strengthen your core muscles and improve balance and coordination.

 How to: To start off with this exercise, get into a forearm plank position and then extend your forearms in front of you as far as possible while maintaining a flat back.
 Brace your core and hold in this position for as long as you can endure.